wds4/tribal-tapestry/experiment/rules.md

 We don't talk about the social mode.

+Alternative statement 1: We don't acknowledge the existence of the social mode.

-Alternative statement: Thou shalt never recite (or tolerate the recitation of) the Tribal Tapestry Hypothesis in its entirety.
+Alternative statement 2: Thou shalt never recite (or tolerate the recitation of) the Tribal Tapestry Hypothesis in its entirety.

 ## Second Rule (_What is Reality, Anyway_)